unytics/data-api/README.md

 `data-api` is great to create a low-latency API for your **BigQuery** data.

-You can export a BigQuery table into datastore with one sql command to make it available to `data-api`.
+You can export a BigQuery table into datastore with one sql command to make it available to `data-api`:

-To export a BigQuery table into `default` namespace of `your-database` in `your-project`, you can run the following query from your BigQuery Console (no install needed):

 ```sql
 call bigfunctions.eu.export_table_to_datastore(